 Research

-Purification of ubiquitylated proteins in E. coli
+Expression and purification of ubiquitylated proteins from E. coli

 Ubiquin-receptors